mmu-webdesign/l5-awdd-block-template/4_usability_testing/README.md

 ## Usability testing consent form

 Customise the consent form (provided) for your test candidate to sign.
-This should include permission to record the session including video, audio and their actions on screen.
+This should include permission to record the session including video, audio and their actions on screen depending on how you design your sessions.

-> Document: [consent form template document](UX-testing/consent_form.md).
-Amend and print for the test session.
+> Document: [consent form template document](consent_form.md).
+Amend as required.

-After the test session scan the signed document to `jpg`.
-This will be added to [Usability Testing Report](usability_testing_report.md).
+After the test session create a digital version of the signed document.
+This will be added to your group’s [Usability Testing Report](usability_testing_report.md).

 ---